 K - Subject knowledge

 P - Professional/Practical skills

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to allow students to achieve the specified learning outcomes by means of study and research & development work, all of which is supervised by a full-time academic or an experienced research worker.
+The learning and teaching strategy is designed to allow students to achieve the specified learning outcomes by means of study and research & development work.
+This is supervised by a full-time academic or an experienced research worker via regular meetings.
 In this way, a student can gain mentored experience in applying knowledge achieved during academic studies to particular theoretical or practical problems.
 As part of this process, the student will need to critically evaluate the relevant literature, marshal ideas for research or lab evaluation, and produce a reliable and coherent report.

 Students are expected to arrange a project with a supervisor before the end of the first few weeks of Semester 1.
 Most project ideas come from the supervisors, but students may propose their own projects.
 Students returning from a professional placement often come with an idea inspired by their year in industry, and/or actively supported by their company, which is encouraged.
-A student who wishes to carry out a project that he/she has personally proposed need only find a member of the academic staff who is willing to check that the project is likely to work and to supervise it.
+A student who wishes to carry out a project that he/she has personally proposed will need to find a member of the academic staff who is willing to supervise the project.

 Students are expected to plan their own use of time with feedback from their supervisors.
 Most hardware-oriented laboratories are available for student use during normal working hours during semesters.